Antoni Kowalski: 2024-25 season

 He entered Q School in May 2024 and in the second event he progressed to the latter stages with wins over Jed Mann, and former professional James Cahill.
-In the final round he faced Englishman Simon Blackwell and triumphed 4-1 to earn an assured two-year card on the World Snooker Tour.
+In the final round he faced Englishman Simon Blackwell and triumphed 4–1 to earn an assured two-year card on the World Snooker Tour.

-He began his pro career at the 2024 Championship League in Leicester in June 2024 with his results including a 2-2 draw with World Championship finalist Jak Jones in his round robin group.
-He reached the third round of the 2024 Saudi Arabia Snooker Masters with a 4-0 win over He Guoqiang.
+He began his pro career at the 2024 Championship League in Leicester in June 2024 with his results including a 2–2 draw with World Championship finalist Jak Jones in his round robin group.
+He reached the third round of the 2024 Saudi Arabia Snooker Masters with a 4–0 win over He Guoqiang.
 He defeated Hammad Miah at the 2024 Northern Ireland Open in September 2024.
 In December 2024, he reached the last-16 of the 2024 Snooker Shoot Out.
-That month, he reached the last-64 of the 2025 German Masters with a 5-0 win over Martin O'Donnell, and the last-64 of the 2025 World Open.
+That month, he reached the last-64 of the 2025 German Masters with a 5–0 win over Martin O'Donnell, and the last-64 of the 2025 World Open.

 2025-26 season

 He was drawn in the round-robin stage of the 2025 Championship League against Stuart Bingham, Hatem Yassin and Halim Hussain, finishing second in the group behind Bingham with two wins.
+In April 2026, he moved into the third round of qualifying for the 2026 World Snooker Championship with a 10-1 win over Connor Benzey before defeating Joe O'Connor 10-8 to set-up a final round match against Jamie Jones.
+He won the match against Jones 10-8 which assured he retained his place on the World Snooker Tour; a defeat would have resulted in relegation.
+With the win he also became the first Polish player to qualify for The Crucible setting up a first round match against Mark Williams, which he lost 10-4.